Kurt Travis: 2001–08: Five Minute Ride, No Not Constant, and O! the Joy

 In 2001, while still a senior in high school, Kurt Travis was offered to join the Cameron Park based post-hardcore band Five Minute Ride, after the members discovered him at an open mic event in Placerville, California.
 The band's 2003 debut EP, Bathroom Walls...
 Lipstick Secrets, was released on promoter Eric Rushing's now-defunct 720 Records.
 Their follow-up EP, The World Needs Convincing of All That It's Missing, was recorded during the summer of 2004 with producer Kurt Ballou at Godcity Studios in Salem, MA, and released in 2005 through Rise Records.
 The group later disbanded in October 2005 after many of the original members, who formed the band during high school, had left for college.

 No Not Constant, another post-hardcore project based in Sacramento, California, consisting of Kurt Travis, Julian Loy, Tony Marks, Josh Benton, Alex Fleshman and Dale Arseneau, formed in 2007.
 The band was described as a "nu-jazz" and "indie pop" group and were heavily praised throughout the Northern California music scene.
 The band was short-lived and disbanded the same year.

 After numerous trial and errors with Five Minute Ride and No Not Constant, as well as his folk music project There & Back Again, he joined the post-hardcore band O! the Joy.
-With the band, he released one full-length studio album, titled Zen Mode (2008), which was recorded at Tiny Telephone Recording Studios in San Francisco, California.
+With the band, he released one full-length studio album, titled Zen Mode (2008), which was recorded at Tiny Telephone Studios in San Francisco, California.
 Despite local success, the group disbanded the same year.